 I had been to Salvation Mountain in the past but decided to take the trip out again with Amie since she had never seen it.
 After about two hours in the car, we finally arrived.
 The mountain is in a small town with buildings that have been burned and never rebuilt as well as more trailers then houses.
 All of this adds to the uniqueness of the mountain and its surrounding community.
 You can see the mountain for at least a mile due to its size, and when you arrive, it is indeed a unique sight to behold.

-We started to explore, and there were only three other people taking in the site, not counting a man who was there to answer all of our questions.
-What is genuinely unique about Salvation Mmountain is that it is filled with bible verses and references to the Bible which sets it apart from many modern pieces of art.
+We started to explore, and only three other people were taking in the site, not counting a man who was there to answer all of our questions.
+What is genuinely unique about Salvation Mountain is that it is filled with bible verses and references to the Bible, which sets it apart from many modern pieces of art.

 You are free to climb the mountain as long as you stay on the yellow brick road, and even though it doesn’t look huge, it is over three stories when you have made it to the top.
 The top itself provides a great view of the surrounding desert and town.